Neck pain can affect your sleep, concentration, work and simple daily movements such as driving, turning your head or looking over your shoulder.

 ✔ Listen – We take time to understand your symptoms, lifestyle, work demands and medical history.

-Your treatment plan is tailored to you – your condition, lifestyle, preferences and goals.
+Your treatment plan is tailored to you — your condition, lifestyle, preferences and goals.
+We focus on helping you move more comfortably, reduce pain and improve long-term function.

 Gentle, specific techniques to:

-• Improve movement in the neck and upper back
+improve movement in the neck and upper back

-• Reduce stiffness and mechanical irritation
+reduce stiffness and mechanical irritation

-• Help restore more comfortable, efficient movement
+restore more comfortable, efficient movement

 We may use:

-• Trigger point therapy
+trigger point therapy

-• Neck mobility and stretching
+mobility and stretching exercises

-• Strengthening for deep neck muscles and shoulder blades
+strengthening for the neck and shoulder muscles

-• Desk and screen set-up (home and office)
+desk and screen set-up

 Dry needling (if appropriate)